 Companies can generally decide how they want their employees to look, with some very important exceptions.
 First, the dress code can't discriminate.
 Men and women need to have similar standards.

-Second, it has to allow for religious accommodations if they are reasonable.
-Employers need to accommodate an employee whose religion requires him to keep his head covered or to wear a religious necklace unless there are extreme circumstances.
+Second, the dress code has to allow for religious accommodations if they are reasonable.
+Employers need to accommodate an employee whose religion requires them to keep their head covered or to wear a religious necklace unless there are extreme circumstances.